Suzanne Belperron: Recent sales

 Belperron jewellery has kept its value well, as evidenced by two record sales in Paris with a cornucopia brooch of emeralds and diamonds sold for $674,999 in 2010 and a tourmaline, emerald, peridot, beryl, coloured sapphire and gold bracelet sold for $330,895 in 2011.

-Early in 2012, Karl Lagerfeld, a collector of her work, chose one of her jewels in chalcedony to give the tone of the Chanel spring-summer collection.
+Early in 2012, Karl Lagerfeld, a collector of her work since 1960, chose one of her jewels in chalcedony to give the tone of the Chanel spring-summer collection.
+In May, he photographed and unveiled his own collection of Suzanne Belperron's jewelry.
+Having fallen in love with this artist "when no one else was paying attention to her", saying: "A Belperron jewel is instantly recognizable.
+It's a spirit".